tanksdude/automated-reddit-video-tool-gui/README.md

 If you know how to get it working, please do share, because you would probably be the only person on the Internet that knows how to fix this issue.
 Which I find exceedingly strange no one has documented a fix for this, because if ImageMagick is truly as critical to infrastructure as [this xkcd comic claims (read the alt text)](https://xkcd.com/2347/), then it has to be running on a lot more Linux machines than Windows, so this should be a very-well documented solution.

+## Option list (WIP)

+By default, this program uses H.264 and AAC codecs by default for high compatibility, however these are not the "recommended" codecs.
+You will probably want lossless codecs, especially when the filesize increase is rather small.
+I recommend changing H.264 to FFV1, or Ut Video if your video editor does not support FFV1, and change AAC to FLAC.

 ## TODO list

 * ~~make all the options do something~~